21 Best Gifts For Kids Who Travel: Top Kids Travel Gifts

 4. My Little Cities board books

 Another set of board books to introduce travel to your toddler is the My Little Cities board books by Jennifer Adams.
-Each board book introduces each city (New York, San Francisco, London, and Paris) through words that describe sights, sounds, and actions.
+Each board book introduces each city (such as New York, London, and Paris) through words that describe sights, sounds, and actions.

-Buy one or all of the My Little Cities board books as reading gifts for kids who travel.
+Buy one or several of the My Little Cities board books as reading gifts for kids who travel.

 5. Children’s museum subscription